Team

 Louise Eckersley

-Associate Director
+Senior Director

-Louise Eckersley is Black Letter’s longest-serving team member, joining in 2014.
+Louise is Black Letter’s longest-serving team member, joining in 2014.
 Louise has over 20 years’ experience working on PR and communications for professional services organisations, both agency side and in-house.
 Throughout her career, she has advised law firms, barristers’ sets and legal associations on PR and communications strategy, and for eight years was responsible for PR at City law firm fieldfisher, building its media profile and managing internal communications.

 Louise is experienced in devising thought leadership campaigns and in content creation, delivering topical and engaging content for media, social media, corporate profiling and client communications.
 As well as working on communications across the full breadth of legal practice areas, she has expertise in diversity, equality & inclusion and legal education campaigns.